AscheLeee/AschesLF2/README.md

 My AI can analyse potential targets, and determine the best times to use "Spontaneous Combustion".
 I have also set it to scale with difficulty; on easy, it will spam indiscriminately, while it will demonstrate its maximum proficiency on difficult mode.

+<b>Moeyy</b>

+Although Moeyy's skills are unconventional and made for a 'tricky' playstyle, it was surprisingly straightforward to program the AI.
+It should be pretty much self-explanatory.

 <b>Janice</b>

 Janice is an easy-to-use healer character, so the AI is quite straightforward and self-explanatory.

+<b>Markus</b>

+Markus is a brawler.
+He specialises in 'grab' attacks, and gains access to more powerful manuvers if he successfully grabs his opponent.
+As such, the AI is programmed to check if he is currently grabbing the opponent, and utilise the 'grab exclusive' manuvers if so.
+Otherwise, the AI will attempt to grab the opponent, or fight normally.

 <b>Bart</b>